slicervm/docs.slicervm.com/docs/index.md

 Slicer turns any machine into your own private cloud from a Raspberry Pi to a mini PC to a cloud server in minutes.

-It's ideal for learning & experimenting, as well as for R&D, customer support and production workloads.
+It's ideal for learning & experimentation - and powerful enough for R&D, customer support, and even production workloads

 *How we use Slicer at OpenFaaS Ltd*